Secretary of Ramalya Trust presents 'first' model of Ram temple in Ayodhya at 10,008 feet

 Saraswati said other such models will also be presented before the public in the future and the best one will be chosen for construction.

 Sharing the details of the model, he said it proposes 10,008 feet high structure which will be the tallest temple in the world.
-Its Garba graha (sanctum sanctorum) is over 216 square feet area.
-It includes facility to feed 1,08,000 people daily, a parking space for 1,008 buses, 10,800 cars and 21,000 motorcycles.
+Its Garba Graha (sanctum sanctorum) is over 216 square feet area.
+It includes the facility to feed 1,08,000 people daily, parking space for 1,008 buses, 10,800 cars and 21,000 motorcycles.
 It also includes an indoor and outdoor auditorium, Saraswati said.